-The American Institute of CPAs Foundation announced that it has granted its 2019 Minority Doctoral Fellowships to 25 minority doctoral students, part of its effort to boost the number of minority accounting educators across the country.
+The American Institute of CPAs Foundation has granted its 2020 Minority Doctoral Fellowships to 25 doctoral students, as part of its effort to boost the number of accounting educators from diverse backgrounds across the country.

 Funding is provided by the Minority Doctoral Fellowship program, providing $12,000 to each student.
-The fellowships are renewable for up to an additional four years, assuming students continue to meet eligibility requirements.
+Fellowships are renewable for up to an additional four years, assuming students continue to meet the proper eligibility requirements.

-All Minority Doctoral Fellows must be ethnic minorities and U.S. citizens or permanent residents.
-They also must have earned a master’s degree or worked a minimum three years full-time in the accounting profession.
+All Minority Doctoral Fellows must be ethnic minorities and U.S. citizens or permanent residents who have earned a master’s degree or worked at least three years full-time in the accounting profession.

 - Christiana Antwi-Obimpeh, University of Texas - San Antonio